agile-ts/documentation/docs/packages/core/features/storage/Introduction.md

 #### `methods.set`

-Method to set a specific value at `primaryKey` into the external Storage.
+Method used to set a specific value at `storageKey` into the external Storage.
 ```ts {4-7}
 App.createStorage({
     // ..